 In 2008, Frédéric Vardon met his current associates with whom he created Corfou, an investment fund which was born from a meeting between the real estate world and the gastronomy one.

 Globe-trotter during fourteen years nearby Alain Ducasse, Frédéric Vardon travelled every continents more particularly Asia of which he appreciates the delicacy, the respect and inhabitants humility.
-That is why, when the opportunity to open the peninsular version of his Parisian table arose, he seized it.

 He is committed to promote French gastronomy as

 often as possible.
 Thus, he is always present to different events in France and

 abroad.
 He also organizes some dinners all over the world.

 both for a ‘turbot from our coasts with caviar’ or for a ‘farm poultry from Normandy with baked potatoes’… He daily endeavors to bring his customers the best of a product and to make them want to share it.